 SPF will specify which machines are authorized to send email from your domain(s).
 This means that only mail sent through this sever will appear as valid mail from your domain(s) when the SPF records are checked.

-For more information on SPF, please visit the SPF Project Site.
+For more information on SPF, please see the Linux Journal Article.

 DomainKeys is a proprietary e-mail authentication system developed by Yahoo! that allows for incoming mail to be checked against the server it was sent from to verify that the mail has not been modified.
 This ensures that messages are actually coming from the listed sender and allows abusive messages to be tracked with more ease.